js-headquaters/beast-memory-game/readme.md

 1. **Daily Trainer:** Designed to be a daily cognitive exercise, the game gradually increases in complexity to challenge and improve your memory.
 2. **Progressive Levels:** Start at a beginner's level with 6 cards, and watch the number of cards increase as you advance through the game.
 3. **Performance Tracking:** Our game keeps track of your performance statistics, allowing users to monitor and witness their improvement over time.

-## Technology Stack

-During the development of **BeastMemory**, we adhered to the following principles:

-- **Developer-Friendly**: The development process should be convenient and understandable for most developers.
-- **Easy Auto-Deploy**: Application should auto-deploy on push, without additional setup.
-- **Fast Loading**: The application should load as quickly as possible to enhance the user experience.

-### Framework: Preact

-Given these principles, we chose [Preact](https://preactjs.com/) as the main framework for its notable advantages:

-- **Small Size**: Ensures fast application loading and quick browser parsing.
-- **Reactive System**: Allows easy description of complex interactions.
-- **Similarity to React**: Familiarity for most developers as React is an industry standard.
-- **Fast Rebuilding with Vite**: Practically instantaneous, enhancing developer experience.

-### Deployment: GitHub Pages

-For deployment, we selected [GitHub Pages](https://pages.github.com/) since our game does not require server interactions.
-GitHub Pages offers us:

-- **Effortless Deployment**: Avoid the hassle of VPS rental and HTTPS certificate setup.
-- **Automatic Deployment**: On repository push, thanks to [GitHub Actions](https://github.com/features/actions), keeping the game updated is seamless.

-The deployment script can be found [here](.github/workflows/deploy.yml).

-By choosing these technologies and platforms, we ensure an efficient, enjoyable, and productive development and gaming experience with **BeastMemory**.

-## Dive into Project Details

-### Let's Get Started: Simple Steps

-If you're just diving in, here’s the quick path:

-1. **Understand the Game Mechanics**: Start with [`GameStateService`](src/services/game-state.service.ts).
-2. **See the Game**: Jump to [`GameFieldComponent`](src/components/game-field/game-field.tsx) and see how it comes alive.
-3. **Explore Individual Elements**: Visit [`GameCardComponent`](src/components/game-field/game-card/game-card.tsx) to understand how each card flips and interacts.

-### Services

-Now, let's peel back the layers and see what makes our game tick in the background:

-- **[`GameStateService`](src/services/game-state.service.ts)**: The maestro of our game, orchestrating everything that happens, from the shuffle of the cards to what happens when a pair is matched.
-- **[`StatisticService`](src/services/statistic.service.ts)**: This service acts as the game's memory, storing data from previous games and calculating average statistics for overall performance.
-- **[`ThemeService`](src/services/theme.service.ts)**: This service helps switch themes.
-It keeps the current theme's details and sets the right CSS for the whole game, making sure it looks good.

-### Components

-And now, let's have a closer look at our game's visible parts:

-- **[`GameFieldComponent`](src/components/game-field/game-field.tsx)**: This component manages the main game layout.
-It organizes and adjusts the game field to display all cards optimally based on screen size.
-- **[`GameCardComponent`](src/components/game-field/game-card/game-card.tsx)**: Represents an individual game card.
-Handles card flipping animation and displays the card's front and back designs.
-- **[`GameOverComponent`](src/components/game-over/game-over.tsx)**: Displayed after the game ends.
-It presents the end-of-game statistics.
-- **[`StatisticComponent`](src/components/statistic/statistic.tsx)**: Provides an overview of previous game results and displays average gameplay statistics.

 ## Feedback on Developing Telegram's WebApp